Hoite/vagrant-htb/README.md

   - Impacket
   - Nishang

-Againg, if you want to add more just append the git repo blocks within the provision/kali.yml
+Again, if you want to add more just append the git repo blocks within the provision/kali.yml

 ## Install VirtualBox